aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/wan-path-groups.md

             # Optional, if not set, the path-group `name` is used as local.
             local: <str>

-        # Preference to be used in auto-generated load balance policies and policies in which preference is not given for the path group.
+        # Preference value used when a preference is not given for a path-group in the `wan_virtual_topologies.policies` input or when
+        # the path-group is used in an auto generated policy.
         #
         # Valid values are 1-65535 | "preferred" | "alternate" | "excluded".
         #
-        # preferred is converted to priority 1.
+        # `preferred` is converted to priority 1.
-        # alternate is converted to priority 2.
+        # `alternate` is converted to priority 2.
-        # excluded means that the path-group is not considered for generating policies.
+        # `excluded` is used to ignore the path-group when generating policies.
         default_preference: <str; default="preferred">
     ```